telerik/document-processing-docs/libraries/radpdfprocessing/features/handling-document-exceptions.md

 description: Handling Exceptions
 slug: radpdfprocessing-handling-exceptions
 tags: bookmarks, outlines
-position: 3
+position: 4
 ---
 # Handling Exceptions

 Since R2 2020 RadPdfProcessing has and exception handling mechanism.
-It allows to intercept and handle exceptions when the document is imported.
+It allows to intercept and handle exceptions when the document is imported or loaded.
 This functionality introduces two events which are used depending on reading mode.

-* __PdfImportSettings.OnException:__ The event is fired the the __ReadingMode__ is set to __ReadAtOnce__ and an exception occurs when the entire document is imported.
+* __PdfImportSettings.DocumentUnhandledException:__ The event is fired the the __ReadingMode__ is set to __ReadAtOnce__ and an exception occurs when the entire document is imported.
-* __RadFixedDocument.OnException:__ The event is fired when the  __ReadingMode__ is set to __OnDemand__ and an exception occurs when a particular page is loaded.
+* __RadFixedDocument.DocumentUnhandledException:__ The event is fired when the  __ReadingMode__ is set to __OnDemand__ and an exception occurs when a particular page is loaded.

-Both events are raised using __OnDocumentExceptionEventArgs__ arguments.
-The __OnDocumentExceptionEventArgs__ class contains the two properties:
+When both events are raised, the  __DocumentUnhandledExceptionEventArgs__ argument is passed.
+This argument contains two properties:
-* __DocumentException:__ Gets the document exception.
+* __Exception:__ Gets the document exception.
-* __ShouldHandle:__ Gets or sets if the exception should be handled.
+* __Handled:__ Gets or sets if the exception should be handled.
+The default value is *false*.

+>note The exception handling mechanism handles exceptions at the very beginning of the import as well.
+In such a case, the event will be raised and an empty document instance is returned.
+The exception handling mechanism does not handle exceptions while parsing fonts glyph data or parsing images during document rendering in RadPdfViewer.

-## Using the ReadAtOnce reading mode
+### Using the ReadAtOnce reading mode

-To use this functionality you should handle the __PdfImportSettings.OnException__ event.
-The __ShouldHandle__ option in the event arguments indicates if the exception is handled by the code in the event handler or the exception should be thrown.
+To use this functionality you should handle the __PdfImportSettings.DocumentUnhandledException__ event.
+The __Handled__ property in the event arguments indicates if the exception is handled by the code in the event handler or the exception should be thrown.

 #### __C# Example 1: Using the OnException event while loading the entire document__

 {{region radpdfprocessing-handling-exceptions_0}}

     public RadFixedDocument ImportDocument()
     {
         PdfFormatProvider provider = new PdfFormatProvider();
         provider.ImportSettings.ReadingMode = ReadingMode.AllAtOnce;
-        provider.OnImportException += Provider_OnImportException;
+        provider.ImportSettings.DocumentUnhandledException += ImportSettings_DocumentUnhandledException;
         var document = provider.Import(File.ReadAllBytes("SampleDoc.pdf"));
         return document;
     }

-    private void Provider_OnImportException(object sender, OnDocumentExceptionEventArgs e)
+    private void ImportSettings_DocumentUnhandledException(object sender, DocumentUnhandledExceptionEventArgs e)
     {
-        MessageBox.Show("The document is corupted and cannot be loaded");
+        MessageBox.Show("The document is corupted and cannot be loaded: " + e.Exception.Message);
-        e.ShouldHandle = true;
+        e.Handled = true;
     }

 {{endregion}}

-## Using the OnDemand reading mode
+### Using the OnDemand reading mode

-When using the OnDemand reading mode you should handle the __RadFixedDocument.OnException__ event.
-The __ShouldHandle__ option in the event arguments indicates if the exception is handled by the code in the event handler or the exception should be thrown.
+When using the OnDemand reading mode you should handle the __RadFixedDocument.DocumentUnhandledException__ event.
+The __Handled__ option in the event arguments indicates if the exception is handled by the code in the event handler or the exception should be thrown.

-#### __C# Example 2 Using the OnException event while loading on demand__
+#### __C# Example 2: Using the OnException event while loading on demand__

 {{region radpdfprocessing-handling-exceptions_1}}

     public void LoadDocument()
     {
         PdfFormatProvider provider = new PdfFormatProvider();
         provider.ImportSettings.ReadingMode = ReadingMode.OnDemand;
         var document = provider.Import(File.ReadAllBytes("SampleDoc.pdf"));
-        document.OnException += Document_OnException;
+        document.DocumentUnhandledException += Document_DocumentUnhandledException;

     }

-    private void Document_OnException(object sender, OnDocumentExceptionEventArgs e)
+    private void Document_DocumentUnhandledException(object sender, DocumentUnhandledExceptionEventArgs e)
     {
-        MessageBox.Show("The document is corupted and cannot be loaded");
+        MessageBox.Show("The document is corupted and some pages cannot be loaded: " + e.Exception.Message);
-        e.ShouldHandle = true;
+        e.Handled = true;
     }

 {{endregion}}